-The proposed development comprises the construction of a single storey extension.
+The proposed development comprises the removal of an existing single storey extension and the construction of a two storey side extension.

 Archaeological background

 The following archaeological background draws on the major published sources for Colchester archaeology and the Colchester Historic Environment Record (accessed via Colchester Heritage Explorer (https://colchesterheritage.co.uk/map).